azizndao/glib/examples/demo/README.md

 ### Port Already in Use

-Change port in `.glibrc` or use environment variable:
+Change port in `glib.json` or use environment variable:

 ```bash
 APP_PORT=3000 ../../bin/glib dev
 ```